Why is Loi Krathong Festival in Chiang Mai Special?

 The Loi Krathong festival begins

 When the monsoon has gone there may still be bouts of heavy rain overnight.
 It soon clears and the sun becomes bright and hot again with just a gentle cooling Northerly breeze.
-The rice has been harvested so the farmers can relax a little and use their skills to make Loi Krathong another fun party.
+The rice has been harvested so the farmers can relax and help to make Loi Krathong another fun party.

-Chiang Mai City is always packed with thousands of revellers, beauty contests and snazzy floats on the last day of the festival.
-And at the end people send thousands of sky lanterns (khom loi) floating up and away on the breeze of the night sky.
+Chiang Mai City is packed with thousands of revellers, beauty contests and snazzy floats on the last day of the festival.
+At the end people release thousands of sky lanterns (khom loi).
+They float up and away on the breeze of the night sky.
 It’s a beautiful sight, particularly if the full moon dominates a cloudless sky.
 People also adorn their houses, trees and walls with lanterns where they are either hung or free standing.

 Releasing the bad

-The Chiang Mai lantern festival of Loi Krathong is always held on the full moon of the twelfth Thai month.
-It is believed to originate from an ancient ritual in which people pay respect to the water spirits, and thank the Goddess of water.
+In Chiang Mai the lantern festival of Loi Krathong is held on the full moon of the twelfth Thai month.
+It is believed to originate from an ancient ritual.
+In it people pay respect to the water spirits, and thank the Goddess of water.

-Krathongs are made from a circular slice of freshly cut down banana tree, skilfully wrapped in a piece of the leaf.
+A circular slice of freshly cut down banana tree is skilfully wrapped in a piece of the leaf.
 Then it is decorated with incense sticks, candles and flowers.
 When the candle, which is lit in reverence to the Buddha, and the incense sticks are burning the Krathong is launched.
 It floats into a calm sea, river, canal or lake, and your Krathong is accompanied by a wish.
 Mine is usually ‘please don’t let it rain until Loi Krathong is over and we’ve all gone home’.
 The Krathong floating away from you is a symbolic gesture releasing any pent up anger or hatred.

-The Loi Krathong feastival has special meaning in Chiang Mai
+The Loi Krathong festival has special meaning in Chiang Mai

 English: A big festival, where thousands of Kh...